ioos/ioos-us/README.md

 - Global and site-specific assets
 - Environment variables

+## Deployment

+The project uses GitHub Actions for automated deployment.

+### Website Deployment

+The website deployment workflow (`deploy-website.yml`) handles deploying the main website and subsites to AWS S3.
+To deploy:

+1. Go to the "Actions" tab in GitHub
+2. Select "Deploy Website" workflow
+3. Choose the site configuration to deploy (e.g., ioos.us, eds.ioos.us, etc.)
+4. Optionally specify a subdirectory for deployment
+5. Click "Run workflow"

+The workflow will:
+- Build the selected site
+- Deploy the static files to the appropriate S3 bucket
+- Handle subdirectory deployments if specified

 ###
 To create a new subsite, create a new folder under /sites `/sites/example.template` can be used as reference/scaffolding